Visual field testing looks for defects in your eyesight that might be caused by the pituitary tumor pressing on the eye’s nerves.

 Depending on your age and other signs or symptoms you may be referred for a colonoscopy.
 This is because acromegaly can be associated with a small increase in the risk of colon cancer.

 This test looks at the inside of your large bowel (colon) and can be used to screen for small benign growths called polyps.
 Bowel polyps are common but some are linked to the development of colorectal cancer.

 You will need to clear your bowel by eating a low-residue diet and take laxatives before you have this test.
 You will be given full instructions on what to do.

-A gastroenterologist performs colonoscopy.
-To perform the test he or she will insert a long, thin and very flexible tubular instrument called a colonoscope up into bowel (through your rectum).
+A gastroenterologist performs colonoscopy by inserting a long, thin and very flexible tubular instrument called a colonoscope up into bowel (through your rectum).

-The colonoscope consists of a fibreoptic device that sends back pictures of the inside of your bowel to a computer in real-time.
+The colonoscope consists of a fiber optic device that sends back pictures of the inside of your bowel to a computer in real-time.
 A biopsy might be taken of any tissue that does not look normal.